 Flood: Mmmm.
 It’s down to my bad time management, that I have to run four studios at once in order to get the thing finished!

-Alan: But that’s the great thing about this place, even if this mix room (Assault & Battery 1) is busy, or whatever – it’s like what we’re planning to do in September – Flood’s going to be recording in Assault & Battery 2, and then mixing in Alpha Centauri (an SSL mix room located in the same building run in partnership with Miloco).
+Alan: But that’s the great thing about this place, even if this mix room (Battery Studio 1) is busy, or whatever – it’s like what we’re planning to do in September – Flood’s going to be recording in Battery Studio 2, and then mixing in Alpha Centauri (an SSL mix room located in the same building run in partnership with Miloco).

 Flood: Basically the idea is to do as much stuff here as possible.
 Certainly from my point of view, although I’m going to probably be in the States a lot during the Autumn…